geopython/diving-into-pygeoapi/workshop/content/docs/introduction.md

 - long term sustainability
 - modularity
 - extensibility
-- building on a large ecosystem of Free Open Source and OSGeo components such as GDAL, rasterio, Shapely, Pandas, Elasticsearch, PostGIS and many others
+- building on a large ecosystem of Free Open Source and OSGeo components such as GDAL, Rasterio, Shapely, Pandas, Elasticsearch, PostGIS and many others

 The project was initiated by [Tom Kralidis](https://github.com/tomkralidis).
 Within weeks, several talented developers joined the project, which led to the formation of a core team and [Project Steering Committee (PSC)](https://pygeoapi.io/community/psc).
 Contributions continued